basarat/typescript-react/01 bootstrap/README.md

 ```

-I'll go ahead and select this newly created tsconfig.json as the typescript configuration file for my IDE.

 * That's it for the configuration.
 Now lets write some demo code.
 * Now I'll create our `src/app.tsx` file.
 * We simply import `react` and `react-dom`.
 * And finally use `ReactDOM` to render hello world to our root div.